 I am an accredited registered member of the BACP and adhere to the BACP Ethical Framework.
 This ensures I work responsibly and professionally, and follow the code of conduct outlined in the framework.

 My counselling practice is inclusive of all races, genders, sexual orientations, disabilities and religious beliefs.

 I am a professionally trained and qualified person-centred humanistic therapist.

 I have nearly a decade of experience providing counselling in different settings.
 I have worked in further education, young adult wellbeing services, and in mental health charities.
-I currently offer individual counselling in my private practice in central London and at ELOP, a LGBT charity offering a range of wellbeing services in East London.
-I also run therapy groups and workshops for clients with serious mental health conditions at a homeless charity in the borough of Westminster.
+I currently offer individual counselling in private practice in central London and mentor trainee LGBTQ+ therapists.
+My background includes working at LGBTQ+ charity ELOP and supporting clients with serious mental health conditions in homeless and mental health charities.

 I completed my postgraduate diploma in Counselling and Psychotherapy at York St John University, a course that is accredited by the British Association of Counselling and Psychotherapy (BACP).
-Following qualification I have completed various training courses to develop my knowledge further, on subjects including Trauma, Domestic Abuse, Post Traumatic Stress Disorder (PTSD), Hoarding, Supporting people who hear voices, and Bereavement.
+Following qualification I have completed various training courses on subjects including GSRD (Gender, Sexuality and Relationship Diverse) Relationships, Trauma, Domestic Abuse, Post Traumatic Stress Disorder (PTSD), Hoarding, Supporting people who hear voices, and Bereavement.

 Areas of counselling I deal with